-A SUMMARY OF EACH BOOK OF THE BIBLE
+A SUMMARY OF

 Did you know the Bible was written over at least a fifteen-hundred-year span and has dozens of different authors?
 And yet there is one major theme that flows consistently throughout its pages.
 Do you know what that theme is?
 And what significance does each book have as it relates to the whole?
 What major ideas are contained within each?